-Producer: Paul Monka & Gil Lasky
+Producers: Paul Monka & Gil Lasky

 Director/Screenwriter: Jack Hill

-Other titles: The Maddest Story Ever Told
+Alternate titles: The Maddest Story Ever Told

 This is Jack Hill’s masterpiece — which is saying something.
 A horror comedy that is consistently funny, it tells the story of three children (Sid Haig, Jill Banner, and Beverly Washburn) who have a unique disease that causes them to regress as they age.
 They partake in cannibalism, murder, and general oddness.
 Cared for by their chauffeur (Lon Chaney Jr) after the death of their father, the rest of the family have come to take them away.
 And that won’t do!
 Ultimately, this is one of the sweetest films you’ll ever see.
 It is also deeply disturbing.

-It also features Carol Ohmart (House on Haunted Hill) and Mantan Moreland (the Sidney Toler Charlie Chan films).
+It features Carol Ohmart (House on Haunted Hill) and Mantan Moreland (the Sidney Toler Charlie Chan films).
 Jill Banner died in a car crash when she was only 35.
 Marlon Brando apparently said that she was the love of his life.
 They were a couple when she died.